Nculak28/Engineering-Portfolio/README.md

 ## Mechanical Design Projects
 - **[Crankshaft to Wave Motion Assembly]** – Designed assembly in SolidWorks to nake crankshaft move letters in a wave pattern, led 8 man team to manufacture.
-Link to Crankshaft/Wave folder -
+Link to Crankshaft/Wave folder - [Crankshaft to Wave Motion Project](./CrankWave)

 - **[Crankshaft to Fanning Motion Assembly]** – Designed assembly in SolidWorks to make crankshaft fan metal cards, led 7 man team to manufacture.
 Link to Crankshaft/Fan folder -